aidan-xy/safecart/documentation/userguide.md

 ## Installation

-1. Download the `.zip` file from a [release](https://github.com/aidan-xy/safecart/releases) and unzip it to any directory.
+1. Download the `.zip` file from the latest [release](https://github.com/aidan-xy/safecart/releases) and unzip it to any directory.

 2. Navigate to [chrome://extensions](chrome://extensions), and enable developer mode in the top right.